Queen Elizabeth's School, Barnet: Grammar school reinstatement

 In the 1980s, the local authority planned to close the school, as it was identified as a failing school.
 Under Eamonn Harris (headmaster from 1984 to 1999), it returned to its previous selective grammar school status in August 1994, having opted out of the London borough and become a grant-maintained school in 1989.
 Other schools in Greater London did this, and many became partially selective (up to 50%) at this time.
 In the 1990s it went on to become England's top state school for A-levels.

 The girls' school remained a comprehensive.

+Recent developments

-QE has been criticised by many current and former pupils for a strict approach to discipline.
-In April 2000, this led a group of current and former pupils to create a website where they could talk about their experiences.
+In April 2000, a group of current and former pupils created a website to discuss their experiences at the school.
 This was known as 'QE Boys: The Truth'.
 It gained more hits than the official website, and the school excluded three pupils for posting messages on it.

+The school has been a training school since April 2009.

+From 2006 onwards, the School's Estates Strategy, currently running from its 450th anniversary in 2023 until 2035, has made improvements to the school's facilities, which include a multi-purpose concert/assembly hall, a recital hall, a 200-seat drama studio and lecture theatre, a 25-metre 8-lane swimming pool, additional classrooms and a library which has tripled in size.
+Much of the additional funding needed for the new facilities has come from a charitable trust, The Friends of Queen Elizabeth's, which receives donations from former pupils, parents and other supporters of the School.
+In 2025, it raised an annual income of £2,211,565.